 In step 3, you'll start to consider possible solutions for your highest risks.
 Through brainstorming and checking how other communities have responded to similar issues, you'll build a list of potential options.
 Then, through inclusive community discussions, you'll reduce your list to the actions that are feasible.

-At the end of your investigation, you’ll have a list of solutions stakeholders are willing to support.
+By the end of this step, you’ll have a list of solutions your community is willing to support.

 Brainstorm potential solutions

 Develop a wide-ranging list of strategies that could reduce risk.

-Though some stakeholders may already have a favored solution in mind for protecting specific assets, now is the time to think expansively to come up with actions that could reduce risk for all stakeholders.
-The larger and more diverse your pool of suggestions, the likelier you are to identify an innovative response that addresses the problem and offers additional co-benefits.
+Though some community members may already have a favored solution in mind for protecting specific assets, now is the time to think expansively to come up with a range of potential actions that could reduce risk.
+The larger and more diverse your pool of suggestions, the more likely you are to identify a response that addresses your main problems and offers additional co-benefits.

 Analyzing past events can be an efficient way to identify potential solutions: working backwards from a negative impact, look for any points in the process at which an intervention could have improved the outcome.
 Follow a similar process to identify actions that could be effective in preventing future damage.

 The following prompts may help you elicit additional innovative solutions: